-Each year, during our visits to origin, we connect with the producers to find out where we can contribute most effectively.
-A little while back we visited the coffee communities we work with in Myanmar through the amazing people behind and had a fantastic experience getting to know the passionate people in Ywangan, Hopong and Pyin Oo Lwin.
+Each year, during our visits to origin, we connect with our producers to find out where we can contribute most effectively.
+A little while back we visited the coffee communities we work with in Myanmar and had a fantastic experience getting to know the passionate people in Ywangan, Hopong and Pyin Oo Lwin.

 When Winrock International and USAID started implementing agricultural projects and supporting coffee farmers in Myanmar, word got around quickly.
 The communities in the area copied some of the best practices of neighbouring villages and saw that improving the quality of coffee and elevating to the specialty market could be a safe way out.
 Although huge steps have been made in diminishing the poppy production, farmers are often reluctant to fully trust relying on international markets, especially with such a fragile political system in place.

 Through our friends at the sustainable green importers 'This Side Up' we are paying a premium price to the coffee communities in Hopong.
 Offering our producers in Myanmar an additional incentive by paying a premium, will give them the trust to step away from the illegal poppy plants.
 To accelerate this progress we have decided to support the eradication of these unsafe practices in the communities we work with.
 That is why we are donating an additional coffee tree, that will replace poppy plants, with every bag you buy from us.